davideliason/simple-express-server-container/README.md

 Build node.js/express/ code, keeping it simple without mongodb at this point.
 Create repo in ECR.
 ECR login -> build image of code, tag it -> push repo to ECR.
 Boom, that's sitting in the cloud.

 Now, deploy that image.
 ECS = Elastic Container Service, will manage container(s) over EC2 cluster.
-Client -> LB -> Target Group -> Cluster of EC2 instances.
+Client -> LB -> Target Group -> Cluster of EC2 instances tnx to CloudFormation.

-Within ECS, config LB, Target Group, build cluster using YAML file, task that tells ECS how to use the container(s) with the EC2 instances
+Within ECS, config LB, Target Group, build cluster using YAML file, task that tells ECS how to use the container(s) with the EC2 instances.

+[Docker Getting-started](https://docs.docker.com/get-started/part2/#introduction).
+Build container -> Services (how containers behave in production) -> Stack (interactino of all the services).
+I'm going to be following these concepts using this app.

 ## Steps
-1. build out simple express app, VCS in services folder
+1. [Container] build out simple express app, VCS in services folder
  - install npm modules/dependencies
+2. Build Dockerfile to create an image -> push to AWS ECR -> deploy just to test on a basic level.
+	: $ docker login
+	: $ docker run hello-world //successful
+	:
-3. Build up AWS CloudFormation infrastructure config code within infrastructure folder.
+3. Take it to the next level by building a cluster: Build up AWS CloudFormation infrastructure config code within infrastructure folder.
 At this point, the only file outside those two folers is the README file
-4.
+4. Oops, have to rm node_modules, add .gitignore
+5.